nhsconnect/FHIR-NRLS-API/index.md

 Sharing of information through the NRL empowers professionals, patients and communities, strengthens primary, secondary, and acute care, and enables efficiencies.

+The NRL does not contain any patient record information itself, instead, it holds pointers to where the information can be accessed.

 ### Terms

 In this specification, keywords '**MUST**', '**MUST NOT**', '**REQUIRED**', '**SHALL**', '**SHALL NOT**', '**SHOULD**', '**SHOULD NOT**', '**RECOMMENDED**', '**MAY**' and '**OPTIONAL**' are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).